diekus/get-installed-related-apps/EXPLAINER.md

 This API is being developed with the assumption that a system exists to create associations from installed applications to websites.

-We can define relationships between a wensite and other applications by using the `"related_applications"` member of the web application manifest.
+We can define relationships between a website and other applications by using the `"related_applications"` member of the web application manifest.

 Example: